-MEET OUR NATIONAL YOUTH COLLECTIVE
+MEET OUR YOUTH COLLECTIVE

 WHO WE ARE

-PROJECT ROCKIT’s NATIONAL YOUTH COLLECTIVE is represented by 32 diverse young people from across Australia.
+PROJECT ROCKIT’s NATIONAL YOUTH COLLECTIVE is represented by 50+ diverse young people from across Australia.
 Aged 12 to 21 years, they act as advocates, creators, advisors and collaborators on work and projects with PROJECT ROCKIT and our partners to help build a world where kindness and respect thrive.

 The COLLECTIVE holds us all accountable to remaining youth-driven and ensures that we understand the complex and nuanced experiences of young people today.
 Their lived experiences help us to better influence and shape the systems that govern their lives.

-OUR MEMBERSHIP MODEL
+OUR IMPACT MODEL

-Introducing OUR COLLECTIVE VOICE, a blog driven by the National Youth Collective.
+A blog driven by the National Youth Collective.
 Designed by youth, for youth, sharing lived experiences and perspectives, and open monthly for submissions!

 EXPLORE THE BLOGYouth Voices, Real Impact